thumbliner/thumbliner/loop.md

 An agent senses its environment and models a state estimate.
 It predicts consequences and selects an action.
 After acting, it compares outcomes to expectations; the resulting error updates its policy.

 ### Elvish
 Cognition is closed-loop information processing.
 An agent samples partial evidence and receives compact signals that summarize constraints and affordances.
-From these, it infers latent state and constructs causal representations of its environment.
+From these, it infers a latent state and constructs causal representations of its environment.
 Using a dynamic model, it generates probabilistic expectations, then applies judgment to select feasible, norm-compliant control actions within limits of capability, budget, and risk policy.
 Action perturbs the evidentiary stream, so perception, belief, prediction, and control form a feedback loop.
 After acting, the agent re-observes, measures prediction error as divergence between expected and realized outcomes, and traces the error to perception, world-model, value/utility components, and execution.
-It then updates model and policy to improve performance under scarcity and uncertainty.
+It then updates the model and policy to improve performance under scarcity and uncertainty.

 ### Greek
 At time $$t$$, each agent $$i$$ receives a local observation $$o_t^i$$ (including relevant price signals $$p_t$$) and infers an interpretation $$s_t^i = \phi_{\theta_i}!\left(o_{\le t}^i,; p_{\le t}\right)$$.
 The agent selects an action via a policy $$a_t^i = \mu_{\psi_i}!\left(s_t^i\right)$$ (subject to constraints).
 After executing $$a_t^i$$, it receives new observations $$o_{t+1}^i$$ (including updated prices $$p_{t+1}$$) and infers $$s_{t+1}^i = \phi_{\theta_i}!\left(o_{\le t+1}^i,; p_{\le t+1}\right)$$.
 It computes discrepancy/feedback signals, e.g., an interpretive/model (one-step prediction) error $$e_t^i = s_{t+1}^i - f_{\omega_i}!\left(s_t^i,; a_t^i\right)$$ and profit/loss $$\pi_{t+1}^i = \mathrm{rev}*{t+1}^i - \mathrm{cost}*{t+1}^i$$ (optionally $$\delta_t^i = \pi_{t+1}^i - \mathbb{E}*t!\left[\pi*{t+1}^i\right]$$), and uses these signals to update parameters $$(\theta_i,\psi_i,\omega_i)$$.